 Cycles on trains

 We welcome bicycles on our trains so long as they are stored safely and out of the way of other customers.
 During peak travel times we are only able to accept folding bikes on the trains.
-Find out more information about taking you bicycle on our route.

 Keeping you safe

 We work closely a dedicated team from the British Transport Police on board our trains and at stations who are there to help make sure you're safe and secure.
 We also have a dedicated CCTV suite which monitors stations 24/7.
-Find our more about how we keep you safe.

 Smoking, including electronic cigarettes, is not allowed at any c2c station or on any c2c train, except on station forecourts and in car parks.